Policy C – Committees

 - Select at least one candidate for each office, and at least one candidate for each place to be filled on the Board of Directors, with the exception of the Tourism Bureau Director position, for which at least the number of candidates required by the Dare County Commissioners shall be selected.
 (7/2011)

-- Approximate timeline of the nominating and election process are as follows: (1/2013)
+- Approximate timeline of the certifying, recruiting and election process are as follows: (1/2013)

-– August: Nominating Committee appointed and confirmed by Board of Directors.
+– August: Certifying and Recruiting Committee appointed and confirmed by Board of Directors.

-– September, Week One: Nominating Committee completes their electronic review of documentation.
+– September, Week One: Certifying and Recruiting Committee completes their electronic review of documentation.

 – October, Week One: Candidate application forms will be due no later than the first week of October.

-– October, Week Two: The Nominating Committee meets in person to select candidates.
+– October, Week Two: The Certifying and Recruiting Committee meets in person to select candidates.

-– October, Week Three: The Report of the Nominating Committee is sent out to the General Membership, along with detailed information on the general election, and also information on how individual qualified members may petition to be placed on the ballot if desired.
+– October, Week Three: The report of the Certifying and Recruiting Committee is sent out to the General Membership, along with detailed information on the general election, and also information on how individual qualified members may petition to be placed on the ballot if desired.

 – November, Week One: Deadline for Petitions for ballot placement.
 If any Petitions are received and determined valid, a revised ballot will be sent out to all members eligible to vote at this time.